Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

         - **description**: string
         - **Image_URL**: str

+**Priority**: High

+**Why:** Its vital to our program to have a system that creates attributes for other enties.
+Character entities will be prioritized over bosses initially since we want text and character creation to work early on.
+Once boss battles are implemented boss entites will be worked on.

-*Rationale:* We've broken the story generator into multiple functions that perform different tasks, based on the need.
-For example, general story generation will be prompted differently than when we want to force a boss encounter.
+**Rationale:** We've broken the AI Language model interface into 2 subcomponents.
+Since they will each have different prompts and data output.
+The story generator is broken into multiple functions that perform different tasks, based on the need.
+For example, general story generation will be prompted differently than when we want to generate a description of a boss encounter.
 Also we need custom prompts for generating story with items.
+We created the AI entity creator to focus on taking story and entity descriptions and turning them into entity attributes that can be stored or passed to the client.

+---

 ## Relationships Between Components